Sai1234567890123/CrowdHelp-Blockchain-based-crowdfunding-platform/README.md

 If you encounter any other errors or need further assistance, please provide the error message and context for further assistance.

+## Verify Network Synchronization

+Ensure that the node provider (e.g., Infura) is fully synced.
+This is crucial for accurate data retrieval and interaction with the blockchain.

 # References taken ⚓

 ## for understanding of crowdfunding idea with blockchain & developing smart-contract